Adina77/World_Trade_Associations_01/README.md

 Errors are then checked with ocr_error_check.py, and errors can be decreased by re-submitting to a superior Gemini model, using error_redo.py.

+For now the repository is missing the scanned book pages (WorldGuideTrade_bookpages directory) due to the size of the image file collection.

 Dependencies — install in your virtualenv:
     pip install google-genai Pillow python-dotenv